 Foundation Year 2 (FY2) is the second year of the programme.
 To qualify for a speciality training post in the United Kingdom, you must have 12 months of clinical experience after your internship.
 This is required for those who want to pursue ST1 or CT1 jobs.

-core surgery interviews.
+During your FY2, we recommend that you start focusing on your physical portfolio, as this comes in handy for core surgery interviews.
 You may collect evidence from teaching, courses, or clinical activities – these can be entered into a professional and practical folder.
 The sooner you start doing this, the better, so it’s a good idea to start completing this several months before the interviews take place.

 You may have six months or less before the interviews, so you should also prepare by planning a strategy.